Werner Syndrome

 Types of Werner Syndrome

-Although Werner syndrome itself is caused by mutations in the WRN gene, clinicians recognize two main clinical subtypes. ncbi.nlm.nih.gov
+Although Werner syndrome itself is caused by mutations in the WRN gene, clinicians recognize two main subtypes. ncbi.nlm.nih.gov

 1. Classical Werner Syndrome

 Classical Werner syndrome arises from biallelic null mutations in WRN, leading to complete loss of helicase and exonuclease function.
-Patients uniformly present with the characteristic features of short stature, scleroderma-like skin changes, bilateral cataracts, and metabolic complications by the third decade.
-Disease progression is consistent, and most affected individuals develop multiple age-related complications by their 40s.
+Patients uniformly present with the characteristic features of short stature, scleroderma-like skin changes, cataracts, and metabolic complications by the third decade. is consistent, and most affected individuals develop multiple age-related complications by their 40s.

-2. Atypical Werner Syndrome (Werner-Like Syndrome)
+2. Werner Syndrome (Werner-Like Syndrome)

 Atypical Werner or Werner-like syndrome mimics many clinical features of classical Werner syndrome but results from mutations in other genes—most often LMNA, POLD1, or gene regulators of WRN.
-These patients may present later, have milder skin findings, or lack some classic complications yet still exhibit premature aging and its systemic consequences.
+These patients may present later, have milder skin findings, or lack some classic complications yet still exhibit premature aging and its consequences.

 Causes of Werner Syndrome